 There is no shuttle available if you are traveling from Las Vegas, but there is a transportation shuttle from Phoenix.
 Although the shuttle company is reliable and affordable, many of our guests choose to rent a car to use when coming to and from the airport.
 This alleviates some time restrictions and allows for a slightly more flexible schedule.

 While there are a number of excellent lodging options available in Sedona, our number one recommendation is the Arabella Hotel.
 This is the primary hotel location for all our Sedona trips, and they allow luggage storage as well as vehicle parking during your tour.
-Not only that, but Wildland Trekking guests will receive a discount when booking their stay.

 Planning a Sedona adventure requires proper planning and pre-trip preparation.
 To ensure that you are able to start your tour on time and you will not miss a return flight, always plan flights or travel days with one day of wiggle room before and after your scheduled trip dates.
 Our expert guides do a great job of trying to keep our tours on schedule, but sometimes life brings on unexpected travel delays.

 For more detailed information about Sedona travel information, visit our Travel Resources page and select the Sedona specific travel section.
 If you have any questions or concerns prior to your trip, feel free to contact Wildland Trekking at 1-800-715-HIKE (4453).